-Mesenchymal stem cells (MSCs) are advantageous over other stem cells types for a variety of reasons.
+MSCs are advantageous over other cell types for a variety of reasons.
 First, they avoid the ethical issues that surround embryonic stem cell research.

 Second, repeated studies have found MSCs to be immuno-privileged, which make them an advantageous cell type for allogeneic transplantation.
 MSCs reduce both the risks of rejection and complications of transplantation.

-Third, there have been advances in the use of autologous mesenchymal stem cells to regenerate human tissues, including cartilage, meniscus, tendons, and bone fractures, because MSCs can exert regenerative effects through honing to sites of damage, paracrine signalling, regulating the immune response, and affecting the microenvironment.
+Third, there have been advances in the use of MSCs to regenerate human tissues, including cartilage, meniscus, tendons, and bone fractures, because MSCs can exert regenerative effects through honing to sites of damage, paracrine signaling, regulating the immune response, and positively affecting the microenvironment.

 In combination, these traits make MSCs of intense therapeutic interest, because they represent a population of cells with the potential to treat a wide range of acute and degenerative diseases.

-- Well-Characterized: MSCs are a well-characterized population of adult stem cells, with over 36,000 scientific articles published about them.
+MSCs are a well-characterized population of adult stem cells, with over 74,000 scientific articles published about them.

-- Diverse Differentiation Potential: MSCs can form a variety of cell types in the laboratory, including those of both intra- and extra-mesenchymal lineage.
-These cell types include: fat (adipocytes), bone (osteoblasts), skin (dermal cells), nerve (neural cells), cartilage (chondrocytes), muscle (skeletal myocytes), tendons (tenocytes), marrow stroma, ligaments, and more.
+MSCs can form a variety of cell types in the laboratory, including those of both intra- and extra-mesenchymal lineages.
+These cell types include fat (adipocytes), bone (osteoblasts), skin (dermal cells), nerve (neural cells), cartilage (chondrocytes), muscle (skeletal myocytes), tendons (tenocytes), marrow stroma, and ligaments.

-- Delivery of Gene Products: MSCs can take up exogenous DNA and keep introduced genes, an attribute that may allow use of the cells in therapeutic delivery of molecules to target regions of the body.
+MSCs can take up exogenous DNA and keep introduced genes, an attribute that may allow the use of the cells in the therapeutic delivery of molecules to target regions of the body.